 So How Much Bandwidth Do You Need For Streaming

 I understand between mobile devices, laptops, and other smart devices, a household can have dozens of connections.
 A good way to figure out how much download bandwidth you need is to assign a value to each device based on its primary function.

 For example, the most bandwidth-intensive task an Amazon Alexa or Google home device will do is stream music.
 Therefore, assign a value of 1 Mbps to each.
 Most smart devices without a screen will need 1 Mbps or less.
 Most will need a small fraction of that value, but rounding up will build in a bandwidth cushion.

 Then look at your other more interactive devices.
 Smart TV’s like a Roku TV that streams 4K video in will need around 16 Mbps.
 Laptops and PCs will likely need 5 Mbps each for HD video.
 Now, from the list of interactive devices, figure out how many could possibly run simultaneously based on the number of family members in the house.

 For example, let’s say a family of 4 lives in a house with two 4K HD smart TVs, two laptops, and four smartphones.
 The most video streams that would run simultaneously are one for each family member.
-So, we have 32 Mbps for the two TV’s and then two five Mbps for a high definition video on each laptop.
-We then have a and four smartphones left.
+So, we have 32 Mbps for the two TVs and then two five Mbps for a high-definition video on each laptop.
+We then have four smartphones left.
 Let’s assume family members multitask while watching a video.
 So we assign another 1 Mbps for web surfing on each device.
-Then suppose we have four other smart devices in the house (like Amazon echos.)
+Then suppose we have four other smart devices in the house (like Amazon Echo.)

 50 Mbps is All Most Household Need